Instructions in writing

 The instructions in writing contain information about what action to take if an accident or incident occurs, and information on equipment to be carried on the transport unit.

 The instructions consist of general measures, and additional guidance on actions to be taken in relation to the hazard characteristics of the different classes.
 The instructions also include information on danger labels and placards associated with the dangerous goods classes.

 Regardless of the dangerous goods to be carried and if the goods consist of mixed cargo, tank or bulk, the same instructions in writing are used.
 For road transport, the instructions in writing must correspond to the four page model contained in sub-section 220.127.116.11 in Part 5 of ADR-S as regards its form and contents.
 For rail transport there is no similar requirement.

-The UN Working Group on Transport of Dangerous Goods by Road (WP.15) has provided the following guidance regarding the application of the regulations on written instructions in ADR.
+The United Nation’s Working Group on Transport of Dangerous Goods by Road (WP.15) has provided the following guidance regarding the application of the provisions on instructions in writing in ADR.

-All information shown in colour in accordance with the model in 22.214.171.124 of ADR (i.e. labels), must also be in colour in the instructions accompanying the shipment.
+All information shown in colour in the model in 22.214.171.124 of ADR (i.e. labels), must also be in colour in the instructions accompanying the shipment.

 No information other than what is listed in the model in 126.96.36.199 of ADR must be included in the instructions, such as logos, phone numbers, contact information, etc.

 If a carrier or vehicle operator wishes to provide additional information, this should be provided in a separate document.